 The Education Committee shall be composed of at least three (3) members appointed by the Executive Committee for a term of three (3) years.
+Members of the Education Committee are eligible for re-appointment to one (1) following, additional term.
 The senior member of the Committee in terms of service shall serve as Chairperson, unless the Executive Committee decides otherwise.